The ABCs of the Employment Relationship: California’s High Court Adopts New Independent Contractor Test

 If nothing else, the court’s new test is certain to impact and cause disruption to long-standing relationships between companies and independent contractors in California.
 While independent contractor misclassification lawsuits were already prevalent in California, the decision is expected to further increase the number of wage claims, lawsuits, and class actions by independent contractors and their attorneys.

 Robert Roginson is a shareholder in the firm's Los Angeles office.
 His practice includes all aspects of employment and labor law litigation and counseling for employers.
 Mr. Roginson has represented private and public employers in state and federal courts and administrative agencies.
 Mr. Roginson has defended dozens of employers in class actions involving a variety of allegations, including employee misclassification, meal and rest period violations, off-the-clock claims, and record keeping...

-Alexander "Zander" Chemers is an associate in the Los Angeles office of Ogletree Deakins.
+Alexander "Zander" Chemers is a shareholder in the Los Angeles office of Ogletree Deakins.
 Zander has significant experience defending employers against wage-and-hour claims, ranging from single plaintiff administrative proceedings to class actions involving thousands of putative class members.
 These cases have involved the panoply of wage-and-hour claims, including alleged violations of minimum wage, overtime, prevailing wage, regular rate, meal period and rest break, business expenses, and...